 Although the majority of commuting trips in the town are by private automobile, Odenton is somewhat unusual for a town of its size for having a substantial number of people who use public transportation.
 For a lot of people, the train helps to get to and from their jobs every morning, which benefits everyone in the Odenton area by reducing both traffic and air pollution.

-The per capita income in Odenton in 2010 was $44,579, which is wealthy relative to Maryland and the nation.
-This equates to an annual income of $178,316 for a family of four.
+The per capita income in Odenton in 2010 was $45,178, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
+This equates to an annual income of $180,712 for a family of four.

 The most common language spoken in Odenton is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and African languages.